Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Uni-directional wave equations

-Any corrections due to imperfect choice of $\Omega$ will appear in the $\Vec{P}_D$ polarization correction term.
+Any corrections due to imperfect choice of $\Omega$ will appear in the ${\pPfieldv}_{\textup{\pDfield}}$ polarization correction term.
 However, unlike in the spatially propagated case, there is no diffraction-like term -- here, that is quite naturally part of the reference behaviour.

-~\\ \emph{Firstly,} scalar polarization terms $\phi$, which can be either linear ($\phi_L(k)$) or nonlinear ($\phi_N(\Vec{D},k)$).
-These might encode e.g. the time-response of the medium (and hence its dispersion), or be some nonlinearity response such as the third-order Kerr nonlinearity.
-Since these are locally correlated in space, in the wavevector picture they include convolutions over $k$, and so give us the criterion ~
+~\\ \emph{Firstly,} {we consider the} scalar polarization terms ${a}$, which {could} be either linear (${a}_L(k)$) or nonlinear (${a}_N({\pDfieldv},k)$).
+These might {represent} e.g. the time-response of the medium (and hence its dispersion), or be some nonlinear response such as the third-order Kerr nonlinearity.
+Since these are locally correlated in space, in the wavevector picture they include convolutions over $k$. {The criterion therefore is} ~

-In the linear case, $\phi \equiv \phi_L$ is independent of $\Vec{D}$, so only the material parameters are constrained and the pulse properties play no role.
-In the nonlinear case, the criteria makes demands on the peak intensity of the pulse -- but does not apply smoothness assumptions or bandwidth restrictions.
+{In the important linear case, ${a} \equiv {a}_L$ is independent of ${\pDfieldv}$, which means that the pulse properties play no role, and only the material parameters are constrained.} In the nonlinear case, {there is a further constraint, which is on the peak intensity of the pulse, but still there are no} smoothness assumptions or bandwidth restrictions.

-~\\ \emph{Secondly,} linear and nonlinear vector terms from $\Vec{U}$.
-These will have a criterion broadly the same as the scalar cases in eqn. \eqref{eqn-uni-scalarapprox}, but with $\Vec{U}$ replacing $\phi \Vec{D}$.
+~\\ \emph{Secondly,} {we consider the} linear and nonlinear vector terms from $\Vec{U}$. {This criterion is similar to the the scalar case} in eqn. \eqref{eqn-uni-scalarapprox}, but with $\Vec{U}$ replacing $\phi {\pDfieldv}$.
 Thus for $i \in \{x,y,z\}$, we can write down constraints for each component $U_i$, which are ~